 - Dependable systems.

-- Computer security: keeps an interest in news concerning security issues.
+- Computer security: keep an interest in news concerning security issues.

-- Amateur climber, enjoys to go out with friends (toughest route achieved
+- Amateur climber, enjoy to go out with friends (toughest route achieved

-- Occasional runner, likes outdoor runs with friends and participation in regional competitions (fastest half-marathon completed in
+- Occasional runner, like outdoor runs with friends and participation in regional competitions (fastest half-marathon completed in

 - Reckless cook, trying out recipes learnt while traveling, with a debatable success rate.